 In a Bluetooth Mesh network, the process of adding devices to the network.

 In a bootloader, the process of storing public key hashes in a separate region of memory from the bootloader image.

 A set of commits that are sent to contribute to a repository.

-The measured overall performance of a service, such as a telephony or a computer network, or a cloud computing service.
+The measured overall performance of a service, such as a network, a connection, or a cloud computing service.

 A co-processor offloading radio functions from the host processor.
 In the nRF Connect SDK context, it is typically used in OpenThread and Zigbee platform designs.

 An operating system that reacts to input within a specific period of time.
 A real-time deadline can be so small that system reaction appears instantaneous.